-Type: full-time apprentice with housing, monthly stipend, more (see below)
+Type: two full-time internships with housing, monthly stipend, more (see below)

 Organization: Laughing Apple Farm